amodelbello/docker-hush-hush/README.md

 // After that they are retrieved from memory.
 // Using this ensures they are always accessed via fs. hush.disableCache();

+// Here's a good way to get all secrets into process.env in one step process.env = { ...process.env, ...hush.getAllSecrets() };
 ```